AfricaCheck Election Fact-Checking and Verification Training Workshop 2019 (Funded)

 - Open to mid-career journalists in Nigeria;

-- Applicants should be in one of these cities: Sokoto, Kano, Jos and Yola;
+- Applicants should be in one of these cities: Lagos, Ibadan, Port Harcourt and Enugu;

-- Be prepared to commit yourself to a two day training workshop;
+- You must be prepared to commit yourself to a two day training workshop;

-- Commit to be champion fact-checkers within your organisation and partner organisations;
+- Champion fact-checkers within your organisation and partner organisations;

 - Commit to produce fact-checking reports (on a regular basis).